Derwent Heritage Trail - Edale to Matlock (★★★★☆)

 An empty plughole

-Here the route is a little unexciting - as many of these shared walking and cycle route can be - but there are at least plenty of carved animals to keep me company and for me to hunt out along the way.
+Here the route is, admittedly, a little unexciting - as many of these shared walking and cycle route can be - but there are at least plenty of carved animals to keep us company, and for us to try and spot along the way.

 Mr Squirrel